KentDenverSchool/KDS-Canvas-Customizations/README.md

 ##### Test
 - Fixes the display of files that are embeded from Google Drive, but are not native to Google Docs
     - Does this by switching the files to display in preview mode
+- Under the student submission view, add a link to the same submission that opens it in a new tab.
+This allows students to view feedback on the document more easily

 ### Planned Features